 - VHS tapes.

 - Damaged items.

 Not sure whether an item you want to donate is appropriate?
-Please contact our collections librarian, Cynthia McClellan, at 947-6170 for additional information, or to email your list of potential donations (including ISBN) for evaluation, prior to bringing them to the library.
+Please contact our collections librarian, Scott Denlinger, at 717-947-6128 for additional information, or to email your list of potential donations (including ISBN) for evaluation, prior to bringing them to the library.

 Visit our Library and Learning Commons Services and Policies page for more information.

 For general questions or assistance in locating materials, renewals or interlibrary loans, please contact: Library@PACollege.edu Phone: (717) 947-6022 Fax: (717) 947-6259 We gladly accommodate requests for individual research consultations, and in-class presentations.
 Please complete an online request form.
 You can also contact a Learning Commons staff member directly using the contact information below.